 I think this is a great time to think about how you want the blog to look and the structure of your blog.
 You are going to need to answer these questions:

-- Create some goals for example how many followers you want by a certain date?
+- Create some goals.
+For example, how will your gain followers and how many followers do you want to have by a certain date?
 How often do you plan on publishing content?
+How will you continue to improve your blog?

-- What pages and I am going to have?
+- What pages am I going to have, and how many pages am I going to have?

 - Start your first post.
 It should be a minimum of 1000 words.

-- How are you going to promote your articles?
+- How are you going to be promoting your blog?
+Through social media platforms perhaps?

 Now you are ready to start writing!